gdoerksen/gdoerksen.github.io/README.md

 ---
 # Education

-## Master of Science in Mechanical Engineering , May 2021
+## Master of Science in Mechanical Engineering 2021
 **Schulich School of Engineering, University of Calgary**
 Cumulative GPA 3.9/4.0

-## Bachelor of Science in Mechanical Engineering, , April 2017
+## Bachelor of Science in Mechanical Engineering 2017
 **Schulich School of Engineering, University of Calgary**
 Cumulative GPA 3.7/4.0
 - Founding member of the UCalgary rocket lab; Built, designed and flew three rocket vehicles